OneKingdomTeam/bat-tool/README.md

 ## How to get an instance running

 > [!WARNING]
 > Unfortunately this plugin version doesn't follow correct zip file structure.
 While uploading WP will, since version 6.4-ish complain and won't allow the installation unless the zip structure checking is disallowed.
+At the bottom of this document you can find possible solution.

 From practical point of view getting instance running is fairly easy and requires only few steps.